melizalab/arfx/AUDIT.md

 described in `NEWS.md`; this file records what was deliberately left alone and what the next major version has to deal with.

-## Deferred to the next major version
+## Deferred from 2.8.1 — all resolved in 3.0.0

-All of these change observable behavior, which is why they were kept out of a patch release.
-Each is reachable from real input unless noted.
+These changed observable behavior, which is why they were kept out of a patch release. `NEWS.md` describes what each one became.
+Two are worth keeping a record of here, because what was found was not what was written down.

-### Ordering and naming

-- **`oephys` entry names embed the absolute source path.** The name is `str(dir).replace("/", "_")`, so importing the same recording from two machines, or from a different mount point, produces different entry names for identical data.
-Something derived from the recording directory and the experiment/recording indices would be reproducible.
-Changing it renames entries in new archives, so it needs a deliberate release.

-- ~~**`extract_entries` iterates the file directly while `list_entries` and
-  `collect` use `keys_by_creation`.**~~ The divergence claimed here does not exist.
-Measured both ways: on a file written by `arf.open_file` direct iteration and `keys_by_creation` both give creation order, because h5py honours the tracking flag; on an untracked file both give name order, because HDF5 falls back to the name index when creation order is not indexed.
-They agree in both cases, and `list_entries` was iterating directly too, so the description of who used what was also wrong.
+- **The `extract_entries` / `list_entries` ordering divergence does not
+  exist.** Measured both ways: on a file written by `arf.open_file`, direct iteration and `keys_by_creation` both give creation order, because h5py honours the tracking flag; on an untracked file both give name order, because HDF5 falls back to the name index.
+They agree in both cases, and `list_entries` was iterating directly too, so the note was wrong about who used what as well.

-  Chasing it did turn up two real bugs, fixed under the same heading:
+  Chasing it did turn up two real bugs. `extract_entries` and `update_entries` treated top-level datasets as entries, and every jrecord file has one:
-  `extract_entries` and `update_entries` treated top-level datasets as entries.
-Every jrecord file has one — `arfx -x` raised a `TypeError` from inside h5py after walking the log table's rows as channel names, and `arfx -U` wrote entry metadata onto the table.
-Both now go through `core.entries_by_creation`, which skips non-entries and derives `{index}` the same way everywhere.
+  `arfx -x` raised a `TypeError` from inside h5py after walking the log table's rows as channel names, and `arfx -U` wrote entry metadata onto the table.
+Both now go through `core.entries_by_creation`.

-### Robustness

-- **`core.ParseKeyVal` does no type coercion.** `-k pen=1` is stored and read back as the string `"1"`.
-Numeric metadata cannot be round-tripped through the command line.
-Fixing it changes the dtype of attributes in new files.

-- **`select.py` calls `arf.create_entry(tgt, name, **src_entry_attrs)`.** This
-  satisfies the positional `timestamp` parameter only because `timestamp` happens to be among the source attributes, and it feeds an already-converted int64 pair back through `convert_timestamp`.
-An entry with no timestamp raises `TypeError` on a missing argument.

-- **`collect.first` returns `None` and `collect.all_items_equal` returns `True`
-  for an empty dict.** If no channel matches the filter, the sampling rate becomes `None` and is passed to the output writer rather than being reported as "no channels selected".

-- **`collect`'s `--start` and `--stop` are applied per chunk, not per sample.**
-  The cutoff is the first chunk boundary at or past the requested count, so the output is longer than asked for by up to one chunk. `--start` also uses `sample_count > args.start`, which drops the chunk containing the requested start.

-### Dead code

-- **`io.py`**: `_get_handler_class` is never called, and the `TypeError`
-  "shim for python < 3.10" branches in `open` and `list_plugins` cannot be reached under `requires-python = ">=3.11"`.
+- **`io.py`'s dead code was hiding a live bug.** Removing the unreachable python < 3.10 shims meant looking at the `try` around them, which wrapped the handler's construction as well as the entry-point lookup — so a `ValueError` a handler raised for its own reasons came back as "No handler defined for files of type '.dat'", pointing away from the actual problem.

+The lesson both times: verify the finding before fixing it.
+A stale note is worth as much as an accurate one only if someone checks.

 ## Suggested upstream, in arf

-- **`create_dataset` accepts only `list` or `tuple` for a compound dataset's `units`.** h5py returns the attribute as an ndarray, so a units attribute cannot survive a read-modify-write round trip without an explicit conversion.
+- ~~**`create_dataset` accepts only `list` or `tuple` for a compound dataset's `units`.**~~ Fixed in arf 3.0.0, which tests the argument structurally.
+Half of `select.py`'s workaround went away with it.

-  `select.py` converts locally; accepting any sequence would match the tolerant reader principle applied elsewhere in arf.
+- **`check_file_version`'s `DeprecationWarning` says "The arfx package ships a script that upgrades old files".** It has not since arfx 2.8.1, when the python 2 `migrate` module was removed, and arfx prints that sentence to its own users. `core.check_file_version` appends a correction, but the message wants fixing at the source.

 ## The arf 3.0 bump, as it actually went